A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Knowledge-based Fake News Detection

-For instance, the knowledge within sentence ``Donald Trump is the president of the U.S.'' can be (\texttt{DonaldTrump}, \texttt{Profession}, \texttt{President}).
-Based on the following knowledge representation, we will provide an automatic fact-checking framework to assess news authenticity.
-We will detail the automatic fact-checking process, the possible tasks within the process, the current standard methods for each task, as well as some open issues in automatic fact-checking.
-Note that as a systematic framework for automatic fact-checking is lacking, here we give more priority to organizing the related studies to present a clear automatic fact-checking process than to presenting each study in details.
+For instance, the knowledge within sentence ``Donald Trump is the president of the U.S.'' can be (\texttt{DonaldTrump}, \texttt{Profession}, \texttt{President}). { Based on the above representation of knowledge, we present the following widely-accepted definitions for the key terms that often appear in automatic fact-checking literature for a better understanding~\cite{dong2014knowledge,ciampaglia2015computational,shi2016discriminative}:} \begin{myDef}[Fact] A fact is a knowledge (SPO triple) verified as truth. \end{myDef}

-The overall automatic fact-checking process is displayed in Figure \ref{fig::factChecking}.
-It can be divided into two stages: (I) fact extraction (also known as \textit{knowledge-base construction}) and (II) fact-checking (also known as \textit{knowledge comparison}).
-In fact extraction, knowledge is extracted often from open Web, which provides massive unstructured information in the form of online documents.
-The extracted knowledge is used to construct a \textit{Knowledge Base} (KB) or a \textit{Knowledge Graph}, each containing a set of facts (i.e., true knowledge) after proper data-cleanup.
-In fact-checking, the authenticity of the to-be-verified news contents is determined by comparing the knowledge extracted from the news contents to the facts stored in the constructed knowledge base or knowledge graph.

-\paragraph{\textbf{I. Fact Extraction}} To collect facts, (i) knowledge is often extracted from the open Web as ``raw facts'', knowledge that is redundant, outdated, conflicting, unreliable or incomplete.
-These raw facts are further processed and cleaned up by (ii) knowledge processing tasks to (iii) build a knowledge-base or a knowledge graph.

-\paragraph{i.
-Open Web and Knowledge Extraction} Knowledge extraction, also known as \textit{relation extraction}~\cite{pawar2017relation}, aims to collect raw facts from the open Web.
-Broadly speaking, there are four (but not limited to) types of Web content: text, tabular data, structured pages and human annotations that contain relational information and can be utilized for knowledge extraction by different extractors~\cite{dong2014knowledge,grishman2015information}.
-Knowledge extraction can be further classified into \textit{single-source} or \textit{open-source} knowledge extraction.
-Single-source knowledge extraction, which relies on one comparatively reliable source (e.g., Wikepedia) to extract knowledge, is relatively efficient but often leads to incomplete knowledge (see related studies, e.g., in \cite{suchanek2007yago,auer2007dbpedia,bollacker2008freebase}).
-On the other hand, open-source knowledge extraction aims to fuse knowledge from distinct sources, which leads to less efficiency, but more complete knowledge (see related studies, e.g., in \cite{magdy2010web,dong2014knowledge,nakashole2012patty,carlson2010toward,niu2012elementary,nakashole2011scalable}).